Contact us for more info about Tanzania Mountain Bike Tour

 DAY 4

-This morning its a 3 hour drive back to Arusha where we’ll have time to explore the town at leisure.
-After lunch we'll continue to Mkuru Training Camp (north of Mt Meru) where we'll be fitted to our bikes.
+This morning it's a three hour drive back to Arusha where we’ll have time to explore the town at leisure.
+After lunch we'll continue to our Maasai Lodge, located on the north east side of Mt Meru, where we'll be reunited wth our bikes.
 On a short ride to the local market we can stretch our legs and warm up for the riding days ahead.

 Meals: Breakfast, Lunch, Dinner